-It only costs £1.00 per month (correct as at November 2018) to join and this gets deducted from your wages/salary.
+It only costs £1.00 per month to join and this gets deducted from your wages/salary.

 To join, you should print off and complete the form (link below or can be requested from your manager) and send it directly to Theresa Cureva (Staff Social Club Membership Secretary, Portland House, 44 Richmond Road, Worthing, West Sussex, BN11 1HS).